 The consequences of sin were passed through the generations all the way until the time of Noah.
 Genesis 6:5-8 describes how intensely wicked the earth had become, and God decided to destroy mankind by sending a worldwide flood.
 He chose to rescue Noah and his family, because Noah was a righteous man beyond all others.
 God used Noah to build an ark to accomplish His purposes.
 Despite the mocking of people all around him, Noah built the ark in obedience to God, and he and his family - along with two of each kind of animal - were rescued from the flood to preserve life on earth.
 Through this event, God reset the course of human history with Noah's family, and made a covenant to never again destroy the entire earth by flood.

-They went into the ark with Noah, two and two of all flesh in which there was the breath of life.
+And they went in unto Noah into the ark, two and two of all flesh, wherein is the breath of life.
 (Genesis 7:15)